-The state pension will not be able to provide all your retirement income, so most people take out a pension with their employer to top it up.
+The state pension will not be able to provide all your retirement income, so most people also save into a pension with their employer.

-Workplace pensions take contributions from you, your employer and the government, and use them to provide you with a pension when you retire.
+Workplace pensions take contributions from you, your employer and the government, and use them to provide you with money to live on when you retire.